Toddler boy sitting in bed playing.

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Purchasing a toddler bed can seem like a waste of money, since it will be used for such a relatively short period, but here at Cubby, we are firm believers that these pint-sized beds fill a specific niche in family homes.
+Purchasing a toddler bed can seem like a waste of money, since it will be used for such a relatively short period.
+But here at Cubby, we are firm believers that these pint-sized beds fill a specific niche in family homes.
 Yes, a child uses a toddler bed for just a few years, but today, many cribs easily convert to a toddler bed (often with the help of a conversion kit), so it’s an easy choice to make.
 But even if you do need to purchase one new, a toddler bed saves so much floor space that it is a worthwhile investment.

 Small-space expert Alison Mazurek, a mom of two and the author of the blog 600 Sq Ft and a Baby, sees the toddler bed as a way to give you time before making big changes to your home.“Transitioning to a toddler bed instead of a twin bed could buy you another year in your small space.
 Or it could buy you time before transitioning both kids into a bunk bed, an investment that should carry you for years,” she says.
 Even if you do have tons of space, Mazurek says, “Why have more bed than you need when kids need room to play?”